640 South State StreetDover, Delaware 19901

 Too much iron can be caused by hemochromatosis.
 This is a genetic condition that causes your blood to absorb too much iron.

-You may need this test if your doctor suspects that you have too much or too little iron in your blood.
+You may need this test if your healthcare provider suspects that you have too much or too little iron in your blood.
 Common symptoms of anemia include:

 Trouble exercising because of shortness of breath